karlesleith/Object-OrientedDocumentSimilarity/README.md

 ## UML Diagram
 // TO DO !!!

+##Current Bugs in the Application;
+Jaccard Simerlarity Percentage won't return to Screen, will return in console!
+(Use the Runner test class to compare documents)

 ## Overview
 You are required to develop a Java web application that enables two or more text documents to be compared for similarity.